OpenSourceEconomics/ose-course-data-science/iterations/bonn_ss_19/README.md

 #### [janosg](https://github.com/janosg) on [Structural Microeconometrics](https://en.wikipedia.org/wiki/Structural_estimation) and [respy](http://respy.readthedocs.io)

 Janos will present on structural microeconometrics models and his work on the `respy` package.

+## Student projects

+We will run student projects for grading and heavily rely on [GitHub Classroom](https://classroom.github.com).